Helping millions of people navigate the world of technology.

 The black screen issue usually appears when tabbing out of a full-screen game.
-It can be due to the incompatibility between the game display mode and display settings of your Windows computer.
+This can be due to the incompatibility between the game display mode and the display settings on your Windows PC.

 Windowed option of a game